I may receive a commission for purchases made through product links on this page, but I always stand by my opinions and endorsements!

 Well, here’s the deal:

-We have done quite a bit of research about tankless heaters in the market today- hopefully, this review will help you choose the best tankless water heater.
+We have done quite a bit of research on the best tankless water heaters in the market today.
+This review will help you choose the best option for your home.

 Best Tankless Water Heaters 2019

-Tankless heaters are energy efficient.
+Tankless water heaters are energy efficient.
 Most importantly, you save lots of money on energy cost.
-According to research, a tankless heater will pay for itself within a year by the money it saves on energy cost.
+According to research, a tankless water heater will pay for itself within a period of one year by the money it saves on energy cost.

-Stiebel Eltron Tempra Electrical – Best for 2 Bathrooms Homes
+Stiebel Eltron Tempra Electrical – Best Tankless Water Heater for a two-bathroom Home

-This Germany made tankless electric heater is one of the most reliable electric tankless heaters in the market in terms of giving an endless supply of hot water while maintaining high water pressure.
+This Germany made tankless water heater runs on electric power, it’s one of the most reliable electric tankless water heaters on the market in terms of giving an endless supply of hot water while maintaining high water pressure.

 The Germany manufacturer has six versions of Stiebel Eltron Tempra tankless water heaters.
-For this review, we are going to focus on Stiebel Elton Tempra plus 36 kW which is a great choice for a large home with two or more bathrooms.
+For this review, we are going to focus on Stiebel Elton Tempra plus 36 kW Tankless Water Heater which is a great choice for a large home with two or more bathrooms.

-You might be wondering why this heater is ideal for large households with multiple bathrooms?
+You might be wondering why this tankless water heater is ideal for large households with multiple bathrooms?

 Well, it uses Tempra advanced flow control technology for regulating the flow rate.
 When it senses a high demand (high consumption) it reduces the water flow to main a consistent temperature.
 In addition, it uses a smart microprocessor technology which allows you to set the knob temperature and maintain it at that level.